gvwilson/sensibleadventures/wrestler/wrestler.md

 "I've already checked those," Luft said sharply.
 The Anuat continued to pull and twist the leather straps, making minute adjustment and re-tying knots.
-The younger man looked at Argusson angrily, only to be shushed with a handwave.
+The younger man looked at Argasdottir angrily, only to be shushed with a handwave.

 The Anuat made a last slight adjustment in the length of a trace, then